abrahan92/kasaz-front/INSTRUCTIONS.md

 ## Abrahan Mendoza

-The purpose of this document is to describe how to run the Ruby script approach based in the requirements located in the README.md file.
+The purpose of this document is to describe how to run the React front app based in the requirements located in the README.md file.

 ### Instructions 📄